mikezano/zano-press/did-you-know/data-attributes-as-selectors.md

 By just adding this line of CSS you know will have a visual indication of a red box around broken anchor tags on your page.

+<a href="">Google</a>

 ## Also...

-We saw that you can do a 'starts with' type of selector in the `a[href^='https']` example and you'll be happy to know the other variants of 'ends with' `$=` and 'contains' `*=` exist too.
-A more complete list can be found [here](https://www.w3schools.com/CSS/css_attribute_selectors.asp).
-Try them out see what other uses you can come up with.
+You'll be happy to know the other variants of 'ends with' `$=` and 'contains' `*=` exist too.
+A more complete list of attribute selector variations can be found [here](https://www.w3schools.com/CSS/css_attribute_selectors.asp).
+Try them out and see what other uses you can come up with.

-Fun fact: If you're a Vue.js user you'll notice that attribute selectors are applied to components that use a 'scoped' block of CSS as a way of distinguishing markup you create specific to your component.
+Fun fact: If you're a [Vue.js](https://vuejs.org/) user you'll notice that attribute selectors are applied to components that use a 'scoped' block of CSS as a way of identifying markup that should have styles applied.

 ~ zan0